Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - Time zone difference to Greenwich Mean Time (GMT)

-- content of the request (specific page),
+- Content of the request (specific page),

-- access status/HTTP status code,
+- Access status/HTTP status code,

-- website from which the request originates,
+- Website from which the request originates,

-- operating system and its interface,
+- Operating system used and its interface,

-- browser, language and version of the browser software.
+- Browser, language and version of the browser software.

 The log file data that we do not assign to a specific person is stored separately from all personal data you provide.
 We evaluate this anonymously collected data and information statistically and with the aim of increasing data protection and data security in order to ultimately ensure an optimal level of protection for the personal data we process.